microbit-sam/microbit-docs/docs/offline-toolchains.md

 ____________________

-## Installation on Mac OSX
+## Installation on macOS

 ### Install yotta and dependencies

 The first step is to get `yotta` and its dependencies onto your machine, to do this follow the install guide [here](http://docs.yottabuild.org/#installing).

-For the micro:bit targets you currently still need the `srecord` tools, which can be installed on **Mac OSX** using [brew](http://brew.sh/):
+For the micro:bit targets you currently still need the `srecord` tools, which can be installed on **macOS** using [brew](http://brew.sh/):
 ```
 brew install srecord